mdinh186/mdinh186.github.io/_pages/about.md

 * [Feb, 2022] A new preprint titled **A Fairness Analysis on Private Aggregation of Teacher Ensembles**.
 Check out the paper [here](https://arxiv.org/pdf/2109.08630.pdf).
 * [Jan, 2022] I passed SU's Qualifying Exam 1.
 * [Sep, 2021] Paper titled **Differentially Private Empirical Risk Minimization under the Fairness Lens** is accepted to Neurips 2021.
-* [Sep, 2021] Paper titled **An Analysis of the Reliability of AC Optimal Power Flow Deep Learning Proxies** was accepted to ISGT.
-Check out the paper [here](https://arxiv.org/pdf/2111.11168.pdf).

 ## Contact Information